-Grades 9, 10, 11, 12 Year 6 periods/cycle 1 credit
+Grades 9, 10, 11, 12 Year 1 credit

-2240 (AP) MA, EL Prerequisite: Algebra 2
+2240 (AP) MA, EL

+Prerequisite: Algebra 2

 This is a college level course that covers material equal to 1 semester of college work.
 This course is activity driven, with applications in gaming scenarios, population growth, and sports.
 Students who have successfully completed this course should be able to: